Spectral Condition-Number Estimation of Large Sparse Matrices: Abstract

 \section{Abstract}

-We describe a reliable Krylov-subspace method for estimating the spectral condition number of a matrix $A$.
+We describe a randomized Krylov-subspace method for estimating the spectral condition number of a real matrix $A$ or indicating that it is numerically rank deficient.
 The main difficulty in estimating the condition number is the estimation of the smallest singular value $\sigma_{\min}$ of $A$.
-Our method estimates this value by solving a consistent least-squares minimization problem with a known minimizer using a specific Krylov-subspace method called LSQR.
-In this method, the forward error tends to concentrate in the direction of a singular vector corresponding to $\sigma_{\min}$.
-Extensive experiments show that the method is extremely reliable.
-It is often much faster than a dense SVD and it can sometimes estimate the condition number when running a dense SVD would be impractical due to the computational cost or the memory requirements.
+Our method estimates this value by solving a consistent linear least-squares problem with a known solution using a specific Krylov-subspace method called LSQR.
+In this method, the forward error tends to concentrate in the direction of a right singular vector corresponding to $\sigma_{\min}$.
+Extensive experiments show that the method is able to estimate well the condition number of a wide array of matrices.
+It can sometimes estimate the condition number when running a dense SVD would be impractical due to the computational cost or the memory requirements.
 The method uses very little memory (it inherits this property from LSQR) and it works equally well on square and rectangular matrices.